Resources > Articles

 • Professional networking events

-But you don’t carry this responsibility alone.
-Counterintelligence requires support at the company level: A critical protective measure should be to have regular reminders from senior management or legal to reinforce what constitutes confidential, proprietary information that should never be shared.
-It’s equally crucial to sensitize nonemployees (e.g., channel partners, solution providers) to the severe bottom-line consequences that leaking sensitive data can wreak.
+Corporate counterintelligence requires support at the company level.
+Senior management or legal teams should help to reinforce what constitutes confidential, proprietary information that should never be shared.
+Sensitizing non-employees (e.g., channel partners, solution providers) to the severe bottom-line consequences of leaking sensitive information is crucial.

-It also can be helpful to collaborate with a third-party partner to train cross-functional teams on counterintelligence-awareness programs, facilitate role-playing with data-elicitation techniques or stage a “red team” attack to identify areas of data leakage in your organization.
+Your company may also hire a trusted third-party partner to train cross-functional teams on counterintelligence-awareness programs, facilitate role-playing with data-elicitation techniques, or stage a “red team” attack to identify areas of data leakage in your organization.
 Then, educate affected parties about how to prevent future leaks.

-At its most effective, counterintelligence includes fostering a culture of mindfulness across your organization and company.
-It’s true that your role as a product marketer or product manager gives you unique exposure to risky intelligence situations.
-But it also gives you an opportunity to protect your company—and remind your colleagues to do the same.
+At its most effective, corporate counterintelligence fosters a culture of mindfulness across your organization and company.
+Your role may uniquely expose you to risky intelligence situations, mainly if you are a product management or marketing professional.
+However, you also have an opportunity to protect your company—and remind your colleagues to do the same.
 Responsible gatekeeping of your company’s proprietary information starts with you.
 Use your influence to ensure it doesn’t stop there.

 Authors